astronomer/docs/astro/set-up-data-lineage.md

 ### Verify

-To confirm that your setup is successful, open the **Lineage** tab in the Cloud UI and go to the **Issues** page.
+To confirm that your setup is successful, click **Lineage** in the Cloud UI and then click **Issues** in the left menu.
 Recent data quality assertion issues appear in the **All Issues** table.

 If your code hasn't produced any data quality assertion issues, use the search bar to search for a dataset and view its node on the lineage graph for a recent job run.
-Click the **Quality** tab to view metrics and assertion pass or fail counts.
+Click **Quality** to view metrics and assertion pass or fail counts.

 ## OpenLineage and Spark